 Action Teams & Campaigns

 The work taken on by each action team is usually defined as a “campaign”.
 Each campaign has a dedicated workgroup focusing on planning, implementation, and outreach.
 Each workgroup meets on a schedule determined by those participants.
 While there are generally 3 active campaigns, this number can vary depending on a variety of factors.
-Each year, $4,000 in Healthy Richmond community grant funds are allocated to at least one of the campaign projects.
+Each year, $4,000 in Healthy Contra Costa’s community grant funds are allocated to at least one of the campaign projects.

 STEERING COMMITTEE